 Get access to additional projects¶

-This process is similar to applying for a new user account.
-However, if you already have a user account at the OLCF, your exiting credentials can be reused on multiple projects.
+If you already have a user account at the OLCF, your existing credentials can be leveraged across multiple projects.

-To gain access to another project, fill out the Account Request Form, and indicate your username, Once the PI of that project has been contacted and given permission, your username will be added to the relevant charge accounts and unix groups, and you will see these additions when you log in with your OLCF username and PIN+tokencode.
+In either case, once the PI of that project has been contacted and granted permission, your user account will be added to the relevant charge accounts and unix groups, and you will see these additions when you log in.